-Many fruits, vegetables, nuts, and whole grains contain a naturally occurring compound called oxalic acid, which people sometimes refer to as oxalate.
-Although small amounts of oxalic acid are not harmful, this compound can inhibit the absorption of other important nutrients.
+Oxalic acid is a naturally occurring compound in many fruits, vegetables, nuts, and whole grains.
+While small amounts of oxalic acid are not harmful, this compound can inhibit the absorption of other important nutrients.

 Certain gut bacteria can metabolize, or break down, oxalic acid.
 This prevents it from binding to minerals and affecting nutrient absorption.

 This article looks at oxalic acid and its associated risks in more detail.
 It also lists dietary sources of the compound and explains how people can decrease their intake.

 Oxalic acid is a common organic compound.
 A range of living organisms — including fungi, bacteria, plants, animals, and humans — produce it.

 Technically, oxalate occurs when the oxalic acid in plants binds to minerals.
 However, many people use the terms interchangeably.

 The body can either produce oxalate as a waste product or obtain it from the diet.